Troyhy/cmsplugin-news/README.txt

 - Create the propper templates for your site, the ones included with the app are VERY basic

 Todo and Tomaybes:
-- Use the textplugin's way of using a editor for the content (WYMEditor done, still needs tinymce)
 - Add more tests
 - add to cms_plugins.py for plugins
  - month view with days that link to archive_day view